terrymun/Fluidbox/README.md

 # Fluidbox
 Replicating and improving the lightbox module seen on Medium with fluid transitions.
 [View demo here](http://terrymun.github.io/Fluidbox/).
+For users who are looking for a quick setup and/or troubleshooting process, refer to [basic usage](#basic), but do not forget to read the [usage precautions](#precautions) and [frequently asked questions](#frequently-asked-questions).

-## Contributors
+Although not thoroughly tested, Fluidbox should be working in IE ≥10 and all versions of Chrome, Firefox, Safari, iOS Safari and Android Chrome, **with the exception of Opera Mini**.
+However, I suggest disabling Fluidbox on mobile devices or at small screen resolutions.

 Special thanks to the following stellar folks who has helped majorly in making Fluidbox better

 - [@hybernaut](https://github.com/hybernaut)